A Guide to the Best Video Advertising Companies in 2026

 11. NewForm

 NewForm is a performance creative agency focused on Meta and TikTok that produces high volumes of ad creative for DTC and consumer-app brands.
-They run structured tests with dozens of variants per brand each month, and their proprietary tool, Framework, runs statistical experiments to identify winning creative at 95% confidence.
+They run structured tests with many variants per brand each month, and their proprietary tool, Framework, runs statistical experiments to identify winning creative.

 Best fit